 Nowadays, almost every website we visit collects data about us – sometimes only when we buy something or just add it to the shopping cart, but often also which pages we looked at, where we scrolled and how long we stayed on which page.
 All of this data is collected and stored – in the hope that it will help the company get more website users to buy in the future.

 This is where artificial intelligence comes into play: it processes large volumes of data (Big Data) and can identify patterns or correlations from it.
 These, in turn, are used to create targeted and personalized advertising with product suggestions that are significantly more appealing to the user and therefore more difficult to reject.

 The personalization of marketing and also the optimization of targeting are considered the greatest potentials of AI.
 In the coming years, more and more artificial intelligences will be used.
 However, it should not be forgotten here that the restrictions surrounding the collection of data are also becoming more comprehensive.

 The EU took a first step only a few years ago with a European data protection regulation.
 This led to many American companies having to either adapt their websites to the new guidelines or leave the European market.

 And every year, new consumer protection regulations are added that may limit the basis of AI.
 It remains to be seen to what extent these restrictions will affect the work of artificial intelligence and what new AI technologies will be developed in the future.

-Even though artificial intelligence can do a lot, there are still limits at one point or another.
-A completely self-learning AI does not yet exist, but research into it is in full swing.
-Nevertheless, AI does not make humans superfluous in online marketing, but rather helps to be able to work even more effectively and in a more targeted manner.
+Even though artificial intelligence can do a lot, there are still limits in one place or another.
+At the latest since ChatGPT became available to everyone, many are worried about their jobs, especially in marketing.
+If AI itself can create images, texts and even videos, are human employees still necessary at all?
+Yes, because AI does not make employees superfluous, but rather helps them to work even more effectively and in a more targeted manner.
 Artificial intelligence has enormous potential for even more growth in the coming years.
 So it remains exciting to see where we will encounter AI in the future.